-- Provide a reasonable opportunity for comment on the plan, including a public comment period of 30 calendar days. - Provide DRAFT LRTP document to FHWA and FTA for review prior to the beginning of the public comment period. - Distribute related documents in hard copy by mail or electronically to the various Indian Tribes and Nations with interests in Lackawanna and Luzerne Counties. - ✓ Make document available in an accessible electronic format on the MPO website. - Make document available in a hard copy format at the county government offices, public transit agency offices, and PennDOT District 4-0 offices.
+- Provide a reasonable opportunity for comment on the plan and related components (e.g., Air Quality Conformity, Environmental Justice), including a public comment period of 30 calendar days. - ✓ Provide DRAFT LRTP document to FHWA and FTA for review prior to the beginning of the public comment period. - ✓ Distribute related documents in hard copy by mail or electronically to the various Indian Tribes and Nations with interests in Lackawanna and Luzerne Counties. - ✓ Make document available in an accessible electronic format on the MPO website. - ✓ Make document available in a hard copy format at the county government offices, public transit agency offices, and PennDOT District 4-0 offices.